sixswordstudio/Education/College/0 - January 2025 - Classes/GNED1118 - Conflict & Resolution/Week 2 - Class Notes.md

 Change this perception, and we change our outlook about what may be achieved.

 We can achieve **both** a positive outcome (solve the substantive issue) **and** support the relationship.

+## End of class concept guide
+- Conflict: Dispute
+- Negotiating: Bargaining
+- Interdependent: How our needs are enmeshed with, depend on each other
+- Parties: Two people in a conflict
+- Substantive issue AND relationship:
+- Perceptions of conflict: If conflict is perceived in a win-lose mindset, it can affect the way we handle it.